Where To Look For Online Domestic Violence Resources

 This article will list some of these agencies and organizations that offer resources for domestic violence victims, as well as how to contact them and some of the resources that they offer.

 Victims of domestic violence are usually married women, though men, children, and people in other domestic roles can also be victims of domestic violence.
 Many of the resources listed in this article are offered by organizations and agencies who deal specifically with helping women.
-This is common among organizations that offer shelter to victims, and among older organizations that were formed when society was less aware of male domestic violence victims and when violence against children was more socially accepted.
+This is common among organizations that offer shelter to victims, and among older organizations that were formed when society was less aware of male victims of domestic violence and when violence against children was more socially accepted.
 Most of the organizations and agencies listed in this article, however, will help anyone who accesses the page or otherwise reaches out to them, regardless of age, gender, or domestic role.
 Some of the organizations or agencies listed also cater specifically to children.

 The National Domestic Violence Hotline